Frequently Asked Questions

-Live because games are played and watched in real-time 24/7; light and libre for the fact that Lichess is open-source and unencumbered by proprietary junk that plagues other websites.
+Live, because games are played and watched in real-time 24/7; light and libre for the fact that Lichess is open-source and unencumbered by proprietary junk that plagues other websites.

-It’s not possible to apply to become a moderator.
+It is not possible to apply to become a moderator.
 If we see someone who we think would be good as a moderator, we will contact them directly.